alvaroscelza/sonar/README.md

 This is the user you will use to log in and create new users if needed.
 To create new users, go to http://localhost:8000/admin and login with the superuser credentials.
 - Run using `python manage.py runserver`
-- To see the documentation diagrams you require [Graphviz](https://graphviz.org/).

 ## WIP